 In the late 1980s paragliding started to become popular in Europe and Britain, its pilots soon outnumbering those who fly hang gliders.
 The preceding image is based on a photo taken during the filming of Thermik by Henry Hauck.

 In this photo by Justin P, I am visually checking the wing before commencing launch at Monk’s Down in about 2001.
 The red streamer on the harness indicates that I had fewer than ten hours paragliding experience after I qualified in 2000.

-As world record breaking hang glider pilot Larry Tudor stated, the paraglider is in many ways what the hang glider tried to be, but did quite make it: A minimal cost, portable and lightweight, quick rigging, safe and easy to fly high performance glider.
+As world record breaking hang glider pilot Larry Tudor stated, the paraglider is in many ways what the hang glider tried to be, but did quite make it: A minimal cost, portable and lightweight, quick rigging, safe and easy to fly glider.

 Barton-on-Sea, which to the east becomes Milford-on-Sea, is a popular cliff site.
 It is for experts only, so I have never flown there.
 However, it is a cycle ride from my home…

 The glider fits in a big rucksack.
 To get ready to fly, you carry it up a hill facing the wind (in a car—no need for roof bars and other supports, on a bike, or even on horseback—it has been done) spread it out, strap in, and launch.
 OK, you carry out some preliminary safety checks along the way—and ground handling the things is a bit of an art—but that is about how simple it is.

 Bournemouth even more than Barton is a cliff site for experts only.
 (I have never flown there either.)
 Like Barton, it is a bicycle ride from my home…

 That’s the Isle of Wight on the horizon with its rocks and lighthouse called the Needles.

 The following paragliding incident report was written in German and translated by a computer program at about the turn of the century…